Chang-yup/IMU_Kalman-filter_MATLAB/README.md

 # IMU_Kalman-filter_MATLAB
 Attitude estimation and animated plot using MATLAB Extend Kalman Filter with MPU9250 (9-Axis IMU)

-This is Kalman filter algorithm for 9-Axis IMU sensors.
+This is a Kalman filter algorithm for 9-Axis IMU sensors.
 (Accelerometer, Gyroscope, Magnetometer)

 You can see graphically animated IMU sensor with data.